AdobeDocs/journey-optimizer.en/help/using/test-approve/request-approval.md

 ![](assets/approval-request.png)

 While the campaign or journey is **[!UICONTROL In review]** state, you have the option to cancel the approval request.
-By clicking the **[!UICONTROL Cancel request]** button, the campaign or journey will return to the draft stage, and a notification will be sent to the reviewers informing them that the request has been canceled.
+By clicking the **[!UICONTROL Cancel request]** button, the campaign or journey will return to the draft stage, and a notification will be sent to the reviewers informing them that the request has been cancelled.
 You can then make the necessary edits and resubmit the campaign or journey for approval.

 ![](assets/approval-cancel.png)